 Have you already decided on your destination?
 Then choose one of the following dive vacation hotspots to review our frequently asked questions:

 |• Australia||• Belize|

 For the answers to your more general questions as they apply to worldwide scuba diving tours, read on...

 Each of our destinations has its own climatic and sea conditions.
 First, visit our dive destinations section for the location of the trips you are interested in.
-Then review the detailed dive site descriptions for information on the diving seasons for each site.
-Our travel information section will give you all you need to know on the weather patterns for each destination.
+Then review the detailed dive site descriptions for information on the seasons for each site.
+Our travel information sections will give you all you need to know on the weather patterns for each destination.